sw523ss/is601-miniproject1/gitflow.md

 ### To Visualize:

 Below is a screenshot from the terminal window.
 It shows that typing "git branch <name>" creates a new branch off the master branch.
-Typing "git checkout <name>" moves us from working on a master branch to the branch sepcified in the command line.
+Typing "git checkout <name>" moves us from working on a master branch to the branch sepcified in the command line and typing only "git branch" Shows us what branch we are currently on.
 Any changes in the specified branch will NOT affect the master branch until the developer merges his branches together.
 Like this, a developer can work on multiple versions of a project in parallel without comprimising the original work on the master.

 ![Image to view all repositories](images/branches.png)